cnnranderson/gitlab-approval-chrome-ext/README.md

 If you'd like it to work on other domains, feel free to modify the source urls found in the `manifest.json` and `js/gitlab_api.js`.

 ## Changelog
 ### Jan.
+18th, 2019 (v1.2.1):
+* Fixed an issue with the first request for the opened MRs not loading

+### Jan.
 17th, 2019 (v1.2.0):
 * Added a caching mechanism
   * Issue: casual usage from teams has been a positive experience.
 However, rate limiting has been enabled for our team.
 We're now consistently hitting rate limits due to how many upfront API requests this plugin makes (10 MRs = 10 API requests.
 This adds up during a quick session.)